daviemakz/risen-js-docs/docs/results.md

 It's important for this to not be too confusing so let's take a high-level overview of the lifecycle of your request:

-1. You navigate to http://localhost:3000 and your browsers send a GET request to this address.
+1. You navigate to http://localhost:3000 and your browser sends a GET request to this address.
 2. The express server receives the GET request from your browser.
 3. The express server checks to see if it matches an HTTP route.
 4. It finds the route and then executes the HTTP route handler for that route.